 - Vary your training, don’t just run.
 Lift weights, swim, run, walk, climb, sprint, and dance.
 Varying your training will vary your life.

 - Eat better.
 Be aware of what goes into your body.
 The quality of nutrition your body receives will be the quality of structure it produces for you to work with.
 If you eat bad then you get a flimsy frame to work with.
 If you want a strong and pliable structure, then eat well.
 I don’t mean lots of cucumber and lettuce, nor do I mean lots of whole grains and pasta.
 Meat, fish, vegetables (roots and tubers also), dark leafy greens and lots of them, nuts, seeds, fats.

 - Use your common sense!
 Build slowly, test and retest, move safely and grow a solid foundation.

 Within our programs we consider all of this for you taking the guess work out of your training.
 At the same time we encourage self education and provide you with the tools and understanding of why we do what we do.
-Join the TFL crew for a free trial week below or contact us to join the waitlist for custom programming.
+Sign up below for a FREE week of Frogman Projects programming.